Intermodalics/pickit-docs/docs/documentation/picking/pick-points.rst

 Once a :ref:`part to detect <detection>` has been defined, pick points need to be associated to it.
 A pick point represents where an object can be picked by the robot.
-It is specified as a position and orientation relative to the object, where the robot Tool Center Point (TCP) should move to perfrom a pick.
+It is specified as a position and orientation relative to the object, where the robot Tool Center Point (TCP) should move to perform a pick.
 What constitutes a good pick point depends on both the gripping device and the object to be picked.

-This article focuses on how pick points are created and managed, which corresponds to the typical :ref:`Pickit Teach <teach>` workflow.
+This article focuses on how pick points are created and managed in the generic :ref:`Pickit Teach <teach>` workflow.
-Pickit also provides convenient wizards for creating pick points for the following cases:
+Pickit also provides convenient wizards for creating pick points for the following particular cases:

 - :ref:`Pick points for cylinders <cylinder-pick-points-wizard>` of known size with :ref:`Pickit Teach <teach-cylinder>`.
 - :ref:`Pick points for 2D or 3D shapes <pick-points-flex-pattern>` with :ref:`Flex <Flex>` or :ref:`Pattern <Pattern>`.

-The way in which an object is picked can also determine how to correctly place it at a drop-off location.
-To learn more about how to make the best use of pick points in real application scenarios, take a look at the :ref:`smart picking <smart-picking-examples>` and :ref:`smart placing <smart-place-examples>` examples companion articles.

 .. _multiple-pick-points: